Healthy Homes Assessment Glenside

 What are the reasons why Healthy Homes Compliance so important?

-About 1 in 3 households in New Zealand and Glenside, and research suggests that rental homes are most likely to be colder, older, have less efficient heating, and generally have lower quality than houses that are owned by the owner.
+About 1 in 3 households the property in New Zealand and Glenside, and research has shown that these rental homes are likely to be colder, older and have less efficient heating, and generally are of lower standard than those owned by owners.

-The Healthy Homes Standards are a listing of minimum and specific standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught-stopping within Glenside rental properties.
+The Healthy Homes Standard is a set of specific and minimal requirements for heating, insulation Ventilation and Ventilation and Drainage, and Draught-stopping within Glenside rental properties.

-Begin now by calling about having a Glenside Healthy Home assessment on your rental property right now.
+Start now and call about having a Glenside Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance